What should you bring and what's included in your room? Find out here.

 - Room decorations, pictures of family and friends

-- Poster putty or painters tape for hanging up decoration—no masking tape or scotch tape on wood or painted surfaces
+- Poster putty, painters tape, or command strips for hanging up decorations — no masking tape or scotch tape on wood or painted surfaces

 - Small microwave, 800 watts or less (one per room)